SNS Bank: I Want Interest on My Current Account

 Boondoggle Amsterdam came up with a campaign for Nike that made running less serious.
 They distracted youngsters from their boring running schedules and challenged them to release their creativity on Amsterdam by using their feet as paint instead.

 A Facebook app called “Take Mokum” (Amsterdam’s local nickname) was developed that allowed runners to make digital graffiti on the map of Amsterdam.
 All they had to do was actually run the route and upload their KMs with Nike+.
+In this context, Nike+ is simply the upload that validates the kilometres.
 The app would then paint the graffiti for them.
 These graffiti pieces could then be shared, and liked fanatically.

 Running as a creative tool, not a discipline

 The mechanism is beautifully simple: convert effort into expression.
 The runner designs a “tag” by choosing a route.
+Here, a “tag” is the graffiti-style signature you draw with your route.
 The city becomes the canvas.
 Nike+ becomes the proof that the route was actually run.
 Then the app visualises the path as graffiti, so the output feels like art rather than exercise data.

 That flips the motivation model.
+Because the route becomes a visible mark, every kilometre contributes to something you can show, not just a number you log.
 You are not running to hit a number.
 You are running to create something worth showing.
+The real question is whether you can turn a fitness discipline into a culture-native act of self-expression.

 Why it lands with youngsters